PoisotLab/ms_svd_imputation/manuscript.md

 across the entire matrix at rank 2 (Table 2).
 The results demonstrates that within the entire dataset, including all mammalian hosts and viruses' genus, 5 out of the 10 highest scoring interactions are involving bat hosts (presented in *italic*), and 8 out of the 10 interactions are involving the lyssavirus genus.
-This genus includes the rabies virus (RABV), and other neurotropic rabies-related viruses (Warrell *et al.*, 2004).
+This genus includes the rabies virus (RABV), and other neurotropic rabies-related viruses [@Warrell2004RabOth].

-Once those results were obtain, further investigations in the form of literature surveys allowed to identify that the interaction between *Pipistrellus* abramus} and lyssaviruses has already been noted by Hu *et al.* in 2018;
+Once those results were obtain, further investigations in the form of literature surveys allowed to identify that the interaction between *Pipistrellus* abramus}
+and lyssaviruses has already been noted by Hu *et al.* in 2018;
-Shipley *et al.* (2019) reported lyssavirus prevalence in the genus *Pipstrellus*, *Myotis*, and *Rhinolophus*.
+@Shipley2019BatVir reported lyssavirus prevalence in the genus *Pipstrellus*, *Myotis*, and *Rhinolophus*.
 Other confirmed hosts of lyssaviruses are *Sus scrofa* (Satou *et al.*, 2004), and *Rattus norvegicus* (*e.g.* Wang *et al.*, 2014).
 Surveillance for novel lyssaviruses infections is of great public health interest, since the rabies virus is fatal in all cases, once the onset of clinical symptoms has started (Banyard *et al.*, 2017).
 Although it is recognized that bats are identified as reservoir hosts for lyssaviruses, the